Shu’s late eagle creates big swing in first career LPGA win

-WILLIAMSBURG, Va.
-(AP) — Wei-Ling Shu eagled the par-5 15th hole Sunday, creating a four-shot swing that gave her a two-shot lead, and won the LPGA Tour’s Pure Silk Championship for her first career victory.
+Shu eagled the par-5 15th hole Sunday, creating a four-shot swing that gave her a two-shot lead, and won the LPGA Tour’s Pure Silk Championship for her first career victory.

+“At 15, … I thought about myself, that I’ve been waiting for seven years.
+I don’t want to wait any, more” a tearful Shu said on the green after securing the victory with a par.

+“I think this is the happiest day ever.
+How do you cry?” she said.
+“And somehow, I just cried so hard the last hole, but I feel happy.
+Just happy.”

-She closed with a 3-under 68 to finish at 13-under 271, two shots clear of playing partner Moriya Jutanugarn.
+Shu closed with a 3-under 68 to finish at 13-under 271, two shots clear of playing partner Moriya Jutanugarn.
 Jutanugarn had a 70.
 Jessica Korda was third at 10 under after a 70.

 Shu’s eagle, aided by a fortuitous bounce that left her with a very makeable putt, came as Jutanugarn, who started the hole with a two-shot lead, drove into a bunker, needed two shots to get out, hit her approach to the edge of the green and three-putted for a double bogey.